Admissions for Dietetics (PMDip)

 2) A current resume (maximum 2 pages) Please include details about responsibilities and skills relevant to dietetics (e.g., transferable skills such as leadership, education, customer service).
 When highlighting your experiences describe how they have prepared you for success in the PMDip program.
 Include the number of hours for all volunteer and work experiences.
 Also highlight relevant certificates, memberships, research activities, awards, and extracurricular activities.

 3) Three letters of recommendation Students will provide contact information for each referee during the online application process.
 It is crucial that you enter accurate contact information for each referee.
 The Graduate Admissions office will contact your referees directly after you complete your online application.
 Referees will submit their reference letters directly to the admission office.

+Please include at least one academic reference.
 Select referees who can speak to your experience and readiness for the PMDip program.
-This may include managers, supervisors, dietitians, academics, or other professional contacts.
-There is no requirement for an academic referee.
+This may include instructors, managers, supervisors, dietitians, academics, or other professional contacts.
 Referees should not be personal contacts (e.g., relatives or friends).

 4) Transcripts for all relevant post-secondary education If you are currently a student, upload your unofficial transcripts after your fall grades are posted.
 Official transcripts showing degree completion will be requested if you accept an offer of admission.

 5) Proof of English language proficiency For those whose previous language of instruction was not English.